 Agustín Ebana is BI’s in-country manager based in Bata, Equatorial Guinea.
 He is a also a biologist and technician with INDEFOR-AP, Equatorial Guinea’s forestry and protected areas program.
-Agustin (at left with bird) is managing BI’s effort to inventory the mammals and large birds of Equatorial Guinea’s poorly known mainland protected areas using dozens of remotely placed camera “traps”.
+Agustin (at left with bird) is managing BI’s effort to inventory mammals and large birds of Equatorial Guinea’s poorly-known mainland protected areas using camera “traps”.
 Agustin has a Bachelor’s degree from the Universidad Nacional de Guinea Ecuatorial.

 Taylor Smith is BI’s Development Manager.
 She studied Ecology and Evolutionary Biology at the University of Toronto, Canada and received her Masters in Global Wildlife Health and Conservation from the University of Bristol, England.
 Now based in Scotland, Taylor works in funding development across nature conservation organisations.
 She focuses on managing stakeholder relationships and securing financial support for BI’s research and work programmes.

 Laura Torrent Alsina, MS, is BI’s chiropterologist and logistics coordinator.
-She did her Master’s degree at the Czech University of Life Sciences in Prague.
-Her project focused on the role of temporal lakes and ponds for bat conservation in the Neotropical rainforests based on acoustic analysis.
-Laura has worked on several projects related to bat conservation and ecology in Catalonia, Poland, Mexico, Madagascar and Equatorial Guinea.
-She has participated in European Bat Symposiums, done scientific publications and assisted in bioacoustics workshops in France, Spain and Norway.
-In addition to her research abroad, Laura works with Catalan organizations carrying out bat surveys in caves, monitoring bat boxes and giving environmental awareness talks.
+She did her MSc degree at the Czech University of Life Sciences in Prague, focusing on the role of temporal lakes and ponds in bat conservation in the Neotropical rainforests.
+Laura has worked on bat conservation and ecology projects in Catalonia, Poland, Mexico, Madagascar and Equatorial Guinea.
+She has participated in European Bat Symposiums and assisted in bioacoustics workshops in France, Spain and Norway.
+In addition to her research abroad, Laura works with Catalan organizations doing bat surveys, monitoring bat boxes and giving environmental awareness talks.

-Tiff DeGroot is a master’s student in the Brzeski Lab studying biodiversity and conservation in tropical forests.
-Her research project utilizes DNA metabarcoding of carrion flies and camera trapping to survey wildlife in Equatorial Guinea, Central Africa.
-Tiff studied biochemistry, molecular and cellular biology at the University of New Hampshire as an undergraduate, and has worked in the global wildlife conservation NGO space for the past two years.
-Her interests lie primarily in human impacts on conservation and applied research to mitigate them.
+Tiff DeGroot is a Ph.D. student in the Brzeski and Wolfe Laboratories studying mammalian biodiversity in tropical forests.
+She is using camera trapping and DNA metabarcoding of carrion flies, a promising new genetic method, to survey mammals in Equatorial Guinea in Central Africa.
+Tiff earned a B.S. in Biochemistry, Molecular and Cellular Biology at the University of New Hampshire, and has worked in the global wildlife conservation nonprofit space since 2017.
+She is interested in the interaction between humans and wildlife, and applied conservation to mitigate effects of these interactions.

 Andreanna Welch PhD, is a research assistant professor in the Department of Biosciences at Durham University.
-Her research centers broadly on gaining a better understanding of the amazing biodiversity that we see around us today, how it arose, and how it has changed and is currently changing through time.
-She works on multiple scales at the intersection between ecology, evolution, cellular biology, physiology, and conservation.
-She employs a variety of genetic techniques, ranging from DNA metabarcoding, population and phylogenomics, transciprtomics, to full genome sequencing.
+Her research centers on gaining a better understanding of the amazing biodiversity that we see around us today, how it arose, and how it has changed and is changing through time.
+She works on multiple scales at the intersection of ecology, evolution, cellular biology, physiology, and conservation.
+She uses a variety of genetic techniques, ranging from DNA metabarcoding, population and phylogenomics, transciprtomics, to full genome sequencing.

 Crinan Jarrett is a PhD student at the University of Glasgow’s Institute of Biodiversity, Animal Health and Comparative Medicine.
 She is focused on seasonal fluctuations in the bird community in cocoa farms and primary forest in Cameroon.
 Hailing from Catalonia, she has spent much time monitoring bird populations in Scotland through hundreds of nest boxes.

 Diogo Ferreira is a Ph.D. student at the University of Porto’s Research Centre in Biodiversity and Genetic Resources.
-Since traveling to the Amazon forest to sample bats in 2014 for his Master’s thesis in Conservation Biology, his research interests shifted mainly to bats and their conservation.
+Since traveling to the Amazon to sample bats in 2014 for his Master’s thesis in Conservation Biology, his research interests shifted mainly to bats and their conservation.
 Diogo has worked on bat conservation and ecology projects across the world, including Portugal, Spain, Germany, Brazil, Kenya, Cameroon and Equatorial Guinea.
-For his Ph.D. thesis, Diogo is studying bats and food security in Cameroon using both mist-netting and bioacoustics, with the goal to promote sustainable cocoa plantations through bat ecosystems services.
+For his Ph.D., Diogo is studying bats and food security in Cameroon using both mist-netting and bioacoustics, with the goal to promote sustainable cocoa plantations through bat ecosystemx services.

 Tabe Tiku Regine Claire, MS, is an ornithological technician for BI.
-Hailing from Cameroon, she received her Masters from the University of Buea in Cameroon, where she studied avian malaria.
-Claire is in charge of bird banding operations for BI’s cocoa project.
-Claire received a prestigious Master’s fellowship from GCRF; she will study at the University of Glasgow’s Institute of Biodiversity, Animal Health and Comparative Medicine starting in the fall of 2019.
+She received her Msc from Cameroon’s University of Buea, where she studied avian malaria.
+Claire is in charge of bird banding for BI’s cocoa project.
+Claire received a prestigious Master’s fellowship from GCRF; she is studying at the University of Glasgow’s Institute of Biodiversity, Animal Health and Comparative Medicine.
 She will study bats and birds that eat Malaria-carrying Anopheles mosquitoes.